jarvisdreams9/testproject/README.md

 GCR provides __new intrinsic functions__ that can be used within the scope of the GCR properties.

-Cloudformation intrinsic functions (Fn::) are powerful but come with certain limitations like:
-* Certain intrinsic functions do not support other intrinsic functions as values
-* Delimiter in Fn::Join cannot be an intrinsic function
-* Values of Fn::FindInMap cannot be intrinsic functions other than FindInMap or Ref
-* You cannot Fn::Split with empty string
-* Mapping keys have name restrictions and only supports 2 levels (top level and secondary level)
-* Conditions cannot perform validations involing greater than less than, range comparisions, case insensitive matches etc.

-GCR intrinsic functions are more powerful, dynamic in nature and start with __CRH::__ syntax.
+GCR intrinsic functions are powerful, dynamic in nature and start with __CRH::__ syntax.
 You can nest any CRH function within another CRH function and also execute arbitrary python code to evaluate values for the functions.

 * __CRH::Type__: This intrinsic function can be used to convert values to specific types.
 Supported types are integer, float, boolean, none, jsonstr (Object -> JSON String), jsonobj (JSON String -> Object)

-This is also very useful in cloudformation custom resources as cloudformation converts all property values to strings before passing it to the custom resource (bug?)

 _Syntax_:
 ```